-In settings where relatively few samples are available, cross-validation is an efficient and valid approach to estimating performance (42).
+In settings where relatively few samples are available, cross-validation is an efficient and valid approach to estimating performance (47).
 The key point whether using the split sample approach or cross validation is that the entire model building process must be validated.
 Even informal checks of the model on the validation sample, such as viewing survival curve plots, prior to locking down the model can unknowingly cause bias.
-Therefore, once again we highlight the imperative that the validation sample be strictly separated from the entire model development process.

 Are the statistical methods appropriate for test validation?

 To assess the value of an omics-based test for prognosis or prediction we need to estimate the association between the test and the clinical outcome on an independent sample (the validation sample).
-What statistic or statistics are used to measure this association?
+Appropriate statistics are essential to measure this association.
 Often, investigators will report only the odds ratio (in the case of a binary clinical outcome) or the hazard ratio (for a time-to-event clinical outcome) for the omics test.
-The odds ratio or hazard ratio is insufficient to determine the clinical utility of an omics-based test (43).
+The odds ratio or hazard ratio is insufficient to determine the clinical utility of an omics-based test (48).
 Ideally, a statistical method or set of statistical measures should be chosen to address the intended clinical use of the test.

 For a prognostic test, how often does the test correctly predict recurrence (true positives) and how often does it correctly predict non-recurrence (true negatives)?
 It is imperative to report both of these measures, also known as the sensitivity and specificity, because one can correctly predict all true positives simply by predicting that all cases are positive.
 Is the performance good enough to change clinical practice?
-Patients want to know what is the likelihood of recurrence given their test results; this is called the positive predictive value.
+Patients want to know the likelihood of recurrence given their test results; this is called the positive predictive value.
 If the likelihood of recurrence is very low overall in the population, as it is in stage 1 breast cancer, then a new test must be highly informative for it to be practice changing.
 For continuous-valued tests, extensions to these measures exist and can be visualized with the receiver operating characteristic (ROC) curve.
-Furthermore, extensions also exist for time-to-event clinical outcomes like survival or progression free survival.
-(44) is thed definitive dreference for statistical measures for the evaluation of diagnostic and prognostic tests.
+Furthermore, extensions also exist for time-to-event clinical outcomes such as overall or progression free survival.
+(49) provides an excellent reference for statistical measures for the evaluation of diagnostic and prognostic tests.

 In recent years, a number of potentially misleading statistical methods have crept into common usage.
 The net reclassification index (NRI) and its sibling, the integrated discrimination improvement (IDI), were designed to assess the added value of a new test to existing criteria: the incremental value.
 For example, it is often of interest to determine whether a novel omics-based test adds value to standard clinical and pathological features.
 The NRI and IDI specifically evaluate whether the novel component enhances the differentiation of patients into risk groups.
-This does not address the question whether the novel component correctly classifies patients (45,46).
-Others have noted additional problems with the statistical operating characteristics of the method, most importantly, that it is not a valid measure (47–49).
-More fundamentally, it is not clear what clinical question this measure addresses; who cares if patients are classified differently if we don’t know whether they are classified correctly?
-Remember to keep in mind the intended clinical use of a new test and you won’t be fooled by such misleading approaches.
+This does not address the question whether the novel component correctly classifies patients (50,51).
+Others have noted additional problems with the statistical operating characteristics of the method, most importantly, that it is not a valid measure (52–54).
+More fundamentally, it is not clear what clinical question this measure addresses; does it matter if patients are classified differently if we don’t know whether they are classified correctly?